mohammed-softordi/font-awesome-rtl/README.md

 # font-awesome-rtl

-Make font-awesome play nicely on right-to-left websites
+A fork of [font-awesome-rtl](https://github.com/fisharebest/font-awesome-rtl) to add support for font-awesome from 3.2 up 4.4 and register font-awesome-rtl on bower

 [Demo](https://fisharebest.github.io/font-awesome-rtl)